shopware/docs/products/digital-sales-rooms/best-practices/app-deployment/aws.md

 ## Prerequisites

-* Register a AWS account.
+* Register an AWS account.
 * Clone the frontend source code and push to your GitHub repository.
   * Download the plugin zip.
 After extracting, you can find it inside `/templates/dsr-frontends`.
 * Push source code to your Git repository.